2017–18 NorthEast United FC season: Transfers

-At the end of 2016 Indian Super League season majority of domestic players from NorthEast United were loaned by or transferred to I-League clubs for 2016–17 season.
+At the end of 2016 Indian Super League majority of domestic players from NorthEast United were loaned by or transferred to I-League clubs for 2016–17 season.
 After I-League season all loaned out players returned to club.
 However, due to the Indian Super League regulation each club was allowed to retain a maximum of two Indian players over the age of twenty-one (21) from previous squad.

 NorthEast United announced on 17 July 2017 that João Carlos Pires de Deus will be taking over as head coach.
 Deus said:

 On 8 July, NorthEast United announced they are retaining Rehenesh TP and Rowllin Borges for two years.
 Remaining players from previous squad who had returned from loans namely Nirmal Chettri, Reagan Singh, Fanai Lalrempuia, Subrata Pal, Seityasen Singh, Robin Gurung and Sumeet Passi went straight into players draft.

 In ISL draft held on 23 July 2017, NorthEast United retained defenders Nirmal Chettri and Reagan Singh and midfielder Fanai Lalrempuia.
 NorthEast United added eight new players from draft, goalkeepers Ravi Kumar and Gurpreet Singh Chabhal, defenders Robert Lalthlamuana, Gursimrat Singh Gill and Abdul Hakku, midfielders Lalrindika Ralte, Malemngamba Meitei and Sushil Meitei.
 Forward Seminlen Doungel made his come back to NorthEast United for a second stint along with forward Halicharan Narzary.

 In ISL draft, goalkeeper Subrata Pal, defender Robin Gurung and forward Sumeet Passi drafted to new expansion franchise Jamshedpur FC.
 Midfielder Seityasen Singh was picked by Delhi Dynamos.

 On 13 September, NorthEast United announced their eight foreign singing namely defenders Martín Díaz, Sambinha and José Gonçalves, midfielders Adilson and Marcinho and forwards Luis Páez, Odaïr Fortes and Wellington da Silva on their official Twitter account from series of Tweets.

 Wellington da Silva was later replaced by forward Danilo for unknown reasons.